stefan-hoeck/idris2-tutorial/src/Tutorial1.md

 The reason: `square` expects an argment of type `Integer`, but `maxBits8` is of type `Bits8`.
-Many primitive types are interconvertible (sometimes with the risk of a loss of precision) using function `cast` (more on the details later):
+Many primitive types are interconvertible (sometimes with the risk of loss of precision) using function `cast` (more on the details later):